-- Opportunities: track stages of customer opportunity from incoming lead to closing the sales deal
+- Opportunities—contrasted with the immediacy of quoting, CRM systems also provide the ability to track stages of customer opportunity from incoming lead to closing the sales deal

-- Lead management: manage top of the funnel inquiries and track early stage leads
+- Lead management—practically all CRM systems can handle top of the funnel inquiries and track leads when they are early stage prospects

-- All customer information in one place: contain all customer communications in one location
+- All customer information in one place—CRM systems allow field service organizations to contain all customer communications in one location

-- Sales access to service history: track past experiences with customers to inform future sales conversations
+- Sales access to service history—sales people often use CRM software to track past experiences with customers that might impact sales ability

-- Email integration: track single source customer activity
+- Email integration for single source of customer activity tracking

-- Marketing campaign management: track marketing campaigns and evaluate their effectiveness in driving sales
+- Marketing campaign management—some CRM systems allow companies to track marketing campaigns and evaluate their effectiveness in driving sales

-- Operational excellence in service sales: implement best practices for sales departments
+- Operational excellence in service sales—because CRM systems are built for sales, they are able to implement best practices for sales departments

 - Reduced travel time